squarepupil/website-pages/pages/ok-so-youre-sort-of-like.md

-OK, so you’re sort of like…
+OK, so you’re sort of like...
 ---

 Note: This page is a reprint of a publication produced by Fairhaven School